Irving Smith (RAF officer): Command of No. 487 Squadron

 Due to the loss of Pickard, Smith became acting station commander at Hunsdon and also briefly commanded No. 140 Wing.
 In May, Smith, having relinquished his acting commands, and his squadron were transferred from No. 2 Group to the 2nd Tactical Air Force and commenced operations in support of the forthcoming invasion of Normandy.
 At night it continued to target the Luftwaffe airfields in France, Belgium and Holland, and in the six weeks prior to D-Day, it mounted 30 such missions, without losing any aircraft.
 During daylight hours it attacked the launching sites for flying bombs and transport infrastructure.
 On the night of 5 June, just prior to D-Day, several raids were mounted on targets in Caen and Saint-Lô and in the days afterwards it sought to destroy German forces moving to the Allied beachhead established at Normandy.
+Smith also led a sortie, requested by operatives of the Special Air Service working covertly in occupied France, on 11 June to Châtellerault where he and two other Mosquitos bombed trains transporting petrol.
 By the end of August, at which time Smith relinquished command of the squadron, it had flown over 900 missions.

 Later war service

 After leaving No. 487 Squadron, Smith was placed on instructing duties and sent to No. 13 Operational Training Unit which provided crews trained on Mosquitos for No. 2 Group.
-He remained in this role until the conclusion of the war, ending the conflict credited with the destruction of eight enemy aircraft, one probably destroyed and four damaged.
-Once the war in Europe had concluded, he transferred to the RAF, having been granted a permanent commission with the rank of squadron leader.
+He remained in this role until the conclusion of the war, ending the conflict credited with the destruction of eight German aircraft, one probably destroyed and four damaged.
+Once the war in Europe had concluded, he was granted a permanent commission in the RAF with the rank of squadron leader.
 At the end of the year he was mentioned in despatches in the New Year Honours.